 Read our full StrongVPN review.

 Private Internet Access, or PIA for short, keeps no logs of any sort.
 It even once published a court order to hand over customer records to prove it.
 Because it doesn’t log, it had nothing to give up.
 The company is based in the US.
 It accepts payment in bitcoin.
 Torrenting is allowed.
 Apps are available for Windows, MacOS, iOS, Android, and Linux.
-It’s not the most user friendly but is a good low budget option.
+It’s not the most user-friendly but is a good low budget option.

 Read our PIA review.

-Best deal: PIA is currently discounting the annual plan by 52% bringing it down to $3.33 per month.
+READER DEAL: PIA is currently discounting the annual plan by 52% bringing it down to $3.33 per month.